sparkflows/sparkflows-docs/docs/user-guide/variables/workflow.rst

       :width: 65%

 #.
 In the dialog box, add parameters by name and value:

-   For String Data pass value in single quotes (') or double quotes (") and for multiple value in same parameter separated by comma.
+   For String Data pass value in single quotes (') or double quotes (").

+   For multiple value in same parameter separated by comma.

    .. figure:: ../../_assets/user-guide/variables/dialog-box.png
       :alt: readwrite_userguide